⚠️ Trigger Warning:

 She turned gracefully and walked away, perfume trailing behind her like invisible smoke.

 Clara returned to her apartment, drained and intrigued.
 On the front step was a thick envelope.
 She opened the door and stepped inside.
-Reaching for a knife, she used it to open the package.
+Reaching for a knife, she opened the package.
 Beneath several layers of paper lay a single white orchid, its petals faintly streaked red.
 Her pulse spiked as she wondered if Tiffany had chosen her this time.

 Chapter 7 — Cracks in the Mirror